-Peta O'Brien, who hails from a rural community, shares with us what inspired her to study medicine, why she chose ANU Medical School and what this scholarship means to her.
+Peta O'Brien, who hails from a rural community, shares with us what inspired her to study medicine, why she chose ANU Medical School and what the Bill Nicholes "Willigobung Scholarship for Medicine" means to her.

 Medicine and rural communities